 Cassette cleaner is designed for effective cleaning of almost all fiber optic connectors with an accessible ferrule including LC, MU, SC, FC, ST, MPO/MTP, MTRJ and so on.
 If you only need to clean the accessible connector with a wide range of connector styles, it is an ideal choice for you.
 Moreover, it is more cost-effective for long-term using in terms of replacing the tape.
 When using cassette cleaner, please always remember that don’t reverse cleaning direction so as to avoid back wiping contaminants.

 MPO vs MTP, both MPO connector and MTP fiber connector are preferred for high-density, bandwidth-greedy applications, which is now being adopted by more and more data centers for 40/100 Gigabit Ethernet migration.
 Fiber optic cleaning is a key part in whole fiber optic systems.
 Thus, choosing proper cleaning tools are very important for MPO/MTP cleaning.
-FS.COM provides the best solution for fiber optic cleaning like cassette cleaner.
+FS provides the best solution for fiber optic cleaning like cassette cleaner and one-push cleaner.

 Related Article: Polarity and MPO Technology in 40/100GbE Transmission